viasky657/Arc-AGI-2/README.md

 This completes the implementation of a fully dynamic, dual-feedback system where the CTM can modulate both the higher-level diffusion process and its own internal thought-generation process.

-Task Completed
-I have successfully implemented the internal, self-modulating feedback loop within the OriginalCTMCore in contineous-thought-machines/models/ctm_Diffusion_NEWNEW.py.
+The internal self-modulating feedback loop within the OriginalCTMCore in contineous-thought-machines/models/ctm_Diffusion_NEWNEW.py.
 The CTM can now dynamically adjust its own thought process, in addition to guiding the main diffusion process.
 A new configuration flag, ctm_use_internal_feedback, has been added to control this feature.

 Let's break down how the FeedbackModule and the CTMControlledDiffusionProcessor are designed to interact, based on the code you've provided.